mrcool-59/SF2MusicCooker/README.md

 - And a lot of other things I forgot :)

 ## How to build the project
 This tool is programmed using C# language and runs on .NET 4.8.1 framework.
-Simply open the .sln file in Visual Studio 2022 or 2026 (Community edition will do).
+Simply open the .sln file in Visual Studio 2022 or 2026 (Community Edition will do).